-Appendix A:
+Appendix A

-Risk rated approach to Department for Education's Early Years Educator (EYE) Criteria including mapping to NCFE CACHE Level 3 Diploma in Early Years Education and Care (Early Years Educator) (601/2147/6)
+Risk rated approach to Department for Education's Early Years Educator (EYE) Criteria including mapping to NCFE CACHE Level 3 Diploma for the Early Years Workforce (Early Years Educator) (601/2629/2)

-The DfE Early Years Educator criteria have been risk rated to maximise and optimise the learner's opportunities within the real work environment.
-The key provided within this document will guide the Assessor when learners are in placement and the risk rated approach should be referred to, this will help to inform planning and assessment.
+The DfE Early Years Educator criteria have been risk rated to maximise and optimise the Learner's opportunities within the real work environment.
+The key provided within this document will guide the Assessor when Learners are in placement and the risk rated approach should be referred to, this will help to inform planning and assessment.